v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-deployment-checklist-for-e9-1-1.md

 <td><ol>
 <li><p>Create a new PSTN usage record.
 This is the same name that is used for the <strong>PSTN Usage</strong> setting in the location policy.</p></li>
 <li><p>Create or assign a voice route to the PSTN usage record created in the previous step and then point the gateway attribute to the E9-1-1 SIP trunk or ELIN gateway.</p></li>
-<li><p>For a SIP trunk E9-1-1 service provider, set the trunk that will be handling E9-1-1 calls over the SIP to pass PIDF-LO data by using the <strong>set-cstrunkconfiguration –EnablePIDFLOSupport</strong> cmdlet.</p></li>
+<li><p>For a SIP trunk E9-1-1 service provider, set the trunk that will be handling E9-1-1 calls over the SIP to pass PIDF-LO data by using the <strong>Set-CsTrunkConfiguration –EnablePIDFLOSupport</strong> cmdlet.</p></li>
 <li><p>Optionally, for a SIP trunk E9-1-1 service provider, create or assign a local PSTN route for calls that are not handled by the E9-1-1 service provider’s SIP trunk.
 This route will be used if the connection to the E9-1-1 service provider is not available.
 If supported by your E9-1-1 service provider, assign a trunk configuration rule to the gateway that translates the 911 dial string into the direct inward dialing (DID) number of the national/regional Emergency Call Response Center (ECRC).</p></li>
 </ol></td>
 <td><p>CSVoiceAdmin</p></td>